percona/pg_tde/documentation/docs/functions.md

 A key provider is a system or service responsible for managing encryption keys.
 For more information on the key providers `pg_tde` supports see the [Key management overview](../docs/global-key-provider-configuration/overview.md).

-The KMS includes the following operations:
+Key provider management includes the following operations:

 * [add a new key provider](#add-a-key-provider)
 * [change an existing key provider](#change-an-existing-provider)